-We spent almost 2 months researching the features of these products, directly analyzing performance relative to each other, and comparing results to determine awards and overall scores.
+We've spent the past two years researching the features of these products, directly analyzing performance relative to each other, and comparing results to determine awards and overall scores.
 We have updated the review each time a promising new product has been released, comparing its performance against its peers.

 We broke our testing process up into four weighted metrics: Cleaning, Comfort, Ease of Use, and Battery Life.
-We conducted over a dozen individual tests spread across these metrics, with each toothbrush receiving a subscore for each metric.
-Our results are detailed in the sections below.
+We conducted over a dozen individual tests spread across these metrics, with each toothbrush receiving a subscore for each metric, with our results outlined below.

 Making up 30% of the total score, cleaning performance is next in terms of overall significance for these products.
-While you could argue that cleaning is arguably the most important aspect of these products — manual or electric — and is really the entire point of them, all of them clean well enough to maintain proper oral health — if used correctly.
+While you could argue that cleaning is arguably the most important aspect of these products, as it is the entire point of them, all of them clean well enough to maintain proper oral health — if used correctly.
 Hence, we place comfort over cleaning as a comfortable toothbrush helps you maintain the correct brushing regimen.
 Most of us have had a twice-daily tooth brushing ingrained into us from as far back as we can remember, to promote good dental hygiene, prevent tooth decay and gum disease, to get that nice, clean feeling on your teeth, and to keep your pearly whites — well — white.
 We started off by doing extensive research, talking to dental hygienists, dentists and toothbrush experts to figure out what is really necessary to get the most out of your toothbrush and to find out what features and functions are important to have in an electric toothbrush.

-Each tester would refrain from brushing for a period of 12-16 hours, eating as much sugary food and soft drinks as possible in that time period, and would then use a plaque disclosing tablet , following the manufacturer's instructions.
+Each tester would refrain from brushing for a period of 12-16 hours, eating as much sugary food and soft drinks as possible in that time period, and would then use a Butler GUM Red Cote Dental Disclosing Tablet, following the manufacturer's instructions.
 These tablets will turn any plaque on the surface of your teeth red and are usually used by dentists to show what parts of the teeth they are missing when you brush.
 Documenting the entire process with before and after photos — as well as in the mouth photos taken with a 360° camera — we compared the performance of each toothbrush across the board to determine our scores.
 You can see how each brush scored in the chart below.

 The Pro 8000 also removed practically all of the visible plaque, as shown in the photo below.

 We also got similar results with the Pro 1000.
 Most of the top scoring brushes in our cleaning tests use a rotation-oscillation method of cleaning scored the best throughout our test, and while our test was not a clinical trial, we did find some that aligned with our results.
 In 2009, the Cochrane Library published a review of Manual versus powered toothbrushing for oral health .
 This review found that: